pgm-justdesc4/gentse-feesten/README.md

 In this project, I developed a recreation of the Gentse Feesten website, guided by the original design.
 Using HTML, CSS, and JavaScript, I replicated various pages, including Home, Day Detail, Event Detail, News, and Search pages.
 I integrated visual elements with local resources such as logos, icons, and images.
 Additionally, I loaded data via APIs for events, categories, and news.

 ## About the Application
 The recreated Gentse Feesten website is designed to be fully responsive, ensuring a consistent experience for visitors across different devices.
-Using Artevelde's Reset.css, I maintained a uniform style and accounted for accessibility settings for font sizes.
 The website features dynamic content, allowing for interactive elements, event filtering by categories and locations, and optimized search functionality.

 ### Features
 - **Page Replication**: Replicated Home, Day Detail, Event Detail, News, and Search pages from the original Gentse Feesten website.